MicrosoftDocs/win32/desktop-src/Win7AppQual/ajax.md

 # AJAX

-AJAX features in Windows Internet Explorer 8 like [**XDomainRequest (XDR)**](https://msdn.microsoft.com/library/Cc288060(v=VS.85).aspx) and [Cross-Document Messaging (XDM)](https://download.microsoft.com/download/7/0/D/70D193BF-F818-4539-8325-A2F321C3061E/Cross Document Messaging - Developer Series Information Page.pdf) have native properties that might conflict with existing custom properties.
+AJAX features in Windows Internet Explorer 8 like **XDomainRequest (XDR)** and Cross-Document Messaging (XDM) have native properties that might conflict with existing custom properties.

-Windows Internet Explorer exposes new properties for certain AJAX features, such as [Cross-Document Messaging (XDM)](https://download.microsoft.com/download/7/0/D/70D193BF-F818-4539-8325-A2F321C3061E/Cross Document Messaging - Developer Series Information Page.pdf), even in Compatibility View.
+Windows Internet Explorer exposes new properties for certain AJAX features, such as Cross-Document Messaging (XDM), even in Compatibility View.
 If you add custom properties to the event object, they might conflict with these new properties, such as **source**.

 The following code example works in older versions of Internet Explorer but not in newer versions because new features use the **source** property.